Frequency Detection and Change Point Estimation for Time Series of Complex Oscillation: Simulation study

-The simulated data sets are generated according to $X_{k,n} = \mu_{k,n} + \epsilon_{k,n}$, where $\mu_k = k/n $.
-Observe that $X_{i,n}$ has a smoothly time-varying mean and there is no oscillation in $\{X_{i,n}\}$.
-The noises $\epsilon_{i,n} $ are generated according to (M1) - (M4) described in the beginning of this section.
-The simulated rejection rates are reported in Table \ref{tab:s1 null}.
-From Table \ref{tab:s1 null}, we see that the DPPT has reasonably accurate rejection rates under the null hypothesis of no oscillation for various kinds of non-stationary noises $\epsilon_{i,n}$.
+The simulated data sets are generated from $X_{k,n} = \mu_{k,n} + \epsilon_{k,n}$, where $\mu_k = k/n $.
+Observe that $X_{i,n}$ has a smoothly time-varying mean and no oscillation.
+The noises $\epsilon_{i,n} $ are generated according to (M1)-(M4) described above.
+The simulated rejection rates are reported in Table \ref{tab:s1 null}, which shows that the DPPT has reasonably accurate rejection rates under the null hypothesis of no oscillation for various kinds of non-stationary noises $\epsilon_{i,n}$.